 Located in the South Pacific just a two hour flight from Sydney is one of the best kept secrets of the entire region: Norfolk Island.
-Although geographically closer to New Zealand, for historical reasons Norfolk is an Australian territory and closely linked with the mainland of Australia, with the official currency being Australian dollars and everything down to powerpoint adaptors being Australian too.
+Although geographically closer to New Zealand, for historical reasons Norfolk is an Australian territory and closely linked with the mainland of Australia.

 However the island has a very strong community of locals (around 1500 inhabitants) who have held on to their culture and traditions, so the island has a very unique flair of its own that you won’t find back on mainland Australia or anywhere else for that matter!